Language Impairments Factsheet (for Schools)

 What Teachers Should Know

-Students with language impairments have difficulty understanding what is being communicated to them or difficulty expressing themselves.
-These difficulties may be verbal, nonverbal, or written.
+Students with language impairments have trouble understanding what is being communicated to them or difficulty expressing themselves.
+These problems may be verbal, nonverbal, or written.

 Language impairments may be:

-- expressive — difficulty expressing ideas or needs
+- expressive — trouble expressing ideas or needs

-- receptive — difficulty understanding what others are communicating
+- receptive — trouble understanding what others are communicating

 - mixed — a combination of expressive and receptive

-Students with language impairments have problems with one or more of the basic components of language required to understand or use spoken or written language.
+Students with language impairments have problems with one or more of the basic parts of language needed to understand or use spoken or written language.

 Students with language impairments may:

-- have difficulty finding the right words, combining words to form sentences, and understanding the meaning of words and sentences
+- have trouble finding the right words, combining words to form sentences, and understanding the meaning of words and sentences

 - have problems understanding or following directions